dareoyeleke/labor-market-analytics-data-jobs/README.md

-3) **Country Specific or remote jobs** Query to find skills and no of jobs per skill for Data Analyst jobs that are in the US or are remote jobs
+### 3) Country Specific or remote jobs :: Query to find skills and no of jobs per skill for Data Analyst jobs that are in the US or are remote jobs
   ```sql
     SELECT
       skills,